How good is your teen's hygiene? Let their shoes be your guide.

 Make sure your information is up to date.
 Before you talk to your kids about teen hygiene, make sure you know what you're talking about.
 Some of the advice you got when you were younger could be outdated now -- or may never have been true in the first place.

 Be a good role model.
 If you want your kid to have good hygiene habits, you need to stick to them yourself.
 Don't shuffle around the house in pajamas all weekend.
-And good luck trying to get your kid to use floss if he's never seen you with it.
+And good luck trying to get your kid to use floss if they've never seen you with it.

 Pair up.
 Altmann says that if it's possible, have mothers talk to daughters about teen hygiene issues and fathers with sons.
 "It often helps if there's a same-sex parent in the house to discuss these issues with the teen," says Altmann.
 "Kids tend to look to a same-sex parent as a role model for hygiene."